Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 If you are starting a restaurant or want to get an established restaurant on OpenTable, sign up on the OpenTable for Restaurants page to start collecting reviews and increasing your reservations.

-Unlike most other review sites, PlanetRate isn’t tied to a specific category or service.
-So, whether your business is a restaurant, hotel, boutique or anything else, you can register it and begin collecting reviews.
+Unlike most other review sites, Superpages isn’t tied to a specific category or service.
+So, whether your business is a restaurant, plumber, nail salon, electrician or anything else, you can register it and begin collecting reviews.

 14. VendOp

-VendOp’s goal is to connect people with vendors that best match their needs.
-A potential customer can search for vendors based on their needs and be presented only with vendors that provide those services, streamlining the search process.
+VendOp aims to connect people with vendors that best match their needs.
+Potential customers can search for vendors based on their needs and be presented only with vendors that provide those services, streamlining the search process.

-The site also offers a community of real customers who share their experiences with vendors, so potential customers can gain a better understanding of who they’re working with while helping other vendors improve their services.
+The site also offers a community of real customers who share their experiences with vendors, so potential customers can better understand who they’re working with while helping other vendors improve their services.
+Visit VendOp online to learn how to use your LinkedIn account to sign up for this platform.

 Adam Uzialko, Business Strategy Insider and Senior Editor